-The City of Saint Paul, pursuant to Chapters 45, 175, 175A, and 177 of the City legislative code, conducts annual citywide surveys for the control of Dutch elm disease (DED), oak wilt (OW), and emerald ash borer (EAB), that threatens the urban forest, and hazardous tree(s) that threaten neighboring people or property.
+The City of Saint Paul, pursuant to Chapters 45, 175, 175A, and 177 of the City legislative code, conducts annual city-wide surveys for the control of Dutch elm disease (DED), oak wilt (OW), and emerald ash borer (EAB), that threatens the urban forest, and hazardous tree(s) that threaten neighboring people or property.
 The following tree(s), and/or woodpile(s) located within your property or along a property line is either diseased and/or dangerous, and requires immediate action to remedy the situation:

-DBH (inches) Tree Type Diseased or Hazardous Location 24" Elm DED Please remove the tree located on the south side of the house and deck.
+DBH (inches) Tree Type Diseased or Hazardous Location 12" and 4" Elm DED Please remove the two trees located on the northwest corner of the property, adjacent to alley and between the shed and fence.

-Diameter at breast height (DBH) and the tree identifier with the number painted in red on tree
+^{}Diameter at breast height (DBH) and the tree identifier with the number painted in red on tree